 While many espresso lovers claim they achieve a much-needed energy boost after a shot, the caffeine content in espresso is, in fact, lower than in coffee brewed in a French press or a drip coffee maker.
 Espresso does come with a higher per volume unit caffeine amount, but the tiny portion negates this advantage.
 You'd have to go for a double shot to receive the same caffeine fix as you'd get with an average-sized coffee mug.

-Espresso roasts are another common point of contention.
+Espresso roasts are another common point of contention when choosing the beans for espresso maker.
 Some snobs believe that dark roast is the only possible option.
 However, the physics behind this brewing method proves you can use any roast.
 In fact, omni-roast (the same level of roasting for different brewing methods) is common among professional baristas.
 For instance, Scott Rao believes roasters should care more about their coffee being drunk black or with milk and sugar than the brewing method.

 What Sets the Best Espresso Beans Apart?

-Mild acidity.
+- Mild acidity.
 The lower temperature of the water passing through the grounds, and the dense packing can often lead to under-extraction.
 As a result, many espresso shots taste sour.
-Roasters try to compensate for this acidity with darker roasts, making medium to dark roasting traditional for espresso.
-Despite this common misconception, light roasts with mild acidity can result in a perfect short too.
+Roasters try to compensate for this acidity with darker roasts, making medium to dark roasting traditional for coffee beans to use for espresso.
+Despite this common misconception, light roasts with mild acidity can result in a perfect shot too.